-In June 2017 our headline vote intention figures also now include an adjustment to respondents' claimed level of turnout, based on BES validated vote figures by age and tenure from previous elections.
-This is to make some allowance for the evidence seen in previous elections that not everyone who says they are going to vote actually does so, and that the extent of this varies for different groups.
-As this is our final poll, we have also reallocated refusals in the voting intention question by newspaper readership, as is our standard practice in previous general elections.
+In June 2017 our headline vote intention figures also now include an adjustment to respondents' claimed level of turnout, based on BES validated vote figures by age from previous elections.
+This is to make some allowance for the evidence seen in previous elections that not everyone who says they are going to vote actually does so, and that the extent of this varies by age.